OUR TEAM

 Kelly Richey, Musician & Self-Care Provider

-Spiritual Director, trained at Wellstreams Spirituality Network, in Columbus, OH, and a member of Spiritual Directors International (SDI)
+• Spiritual Director, trained at Wellstreams; member of Spiritual Directors International (SDI)

-Health and Wellness Professional, and a member of the International Association for Wellness Professionals
+• Health and Wellness Professional; member of the International Association for Wellness Professionals

 Kim Popa, Pones Movement Specialist